ychuang6/sams-documentation/source/installation.rst

 Alternatives
 ~~~~~~~~~~~~
-The following are a list of open-source software that can be used as alternatives to Analyze 12.0 and/or MATLAB:
+The following is a list of open-source software that can be used as alternatives to Analyze 12.0 and/or MATLAB:

 	* ImageJ_
 	* ITKSNAP_